arsh1991/Fat-Cat/Project Deliverables/User Story/UserStory.md

 _And_ will continue at its normal pace.

 # 2
 As a game player,
+I should be able to see my health, speed, and score changing When I touch the food objects
+So that the game remains challenging.

+**Scenario 1:**
+_Given_ that the Fat Cat game is running
+_When_ the main character runs into a healthy food object
+_Then_ the health, speed, and score will increase.
+**Scenario 2:**
+_Given_ that the Fat Cat game is running
+_When_ the main character runs into an unhealthy food object
+_Then_ the health, speed, and score will decrease.
+**Scenario 3:**
+_Given_ that the Fat Cat game is running
+_When_ the main character does not run into any food object
+_Then_ the health, speed, and score will remain the same.
+**Scenario 4:**
+_Given_ that the Fat Cat game is running
+_When_ the main character jumps above or avoids a food object
+_Then_ the health, speed, and score will remain the same.
+**Scenario 5:**
+_Given_ that the Fat Cat game is running
+_When_ the main character has no visible food objects in the game play view
+_Then_ the health, speed, and score will remain the same.

+# 3

+As a game player,
 I want to be able to view the high score leaderboard When the game completes
 So that I can see where my current score stands in comparison to other scores.

-As a game player,
-I should be able to see my health decreasing and speed decreasing When I touch the harmful food items
-So that the game remains challenging.

 As a food entity,
 I want to be able to disappear and update the character's health